butla/mountepy/README.md

 Utilities for creating (micro)service tests.
 Based on Mountebank.
 * Test-framework-agnostic (use unittest, nose, py.test or whatever... but I like py.test).
+* Enables fast and reliable end-to-end testing of microservices.
+They won't be aware that they are in some testing mode.
 * Tested on Python 3.4, Ubuntu 14 x64.
-* Planned features in the road map below (this is still under development).
+* Planned features in the road map below (*this is still under development*).

 ## Installation
 1. Install NodeJS and NPM.
 On Ubuntu it's `sudo apt-get install -y nodejs-legacy npm`